Future-Power-Networks/Simplus-Grid-Tool/README.md

 Copy the repository (download all codes) into your PC, and run "InstallSimplusGT.m" by Matlab.
 That's all!

 Run "UserMain.m" and you will automatically get results of an example 4-bus power system whose default parameters are saved in "UserData.xlsm".
 More examples can be found in "Examples" folder.

-## Documentations

-The comments in "UserMain.m" and "UserData.xlsm" are very important.
-Please read them carefully.
-More details can be found in manuals in "Documentations" folder.

-## Citation

-We would be very grateful if you could cite the toolbox when you used it in your publications and projects as "github.com/Future-Power-Networks/Simplus-Grid-Tool".

 ## Contact